-To help, in this guide we've compiled our top 10 ways to keep the kids entertained on a long journey, including the best car games and suggestions that the whole family can enjoy (or at least tolerate).
+Keeping your kids entertained can make or break a long car journey.
+To help, in this guide we've compiled our top 10 fun games and activities that can be played in the car and enjoyed (or at least tolaerated) by the whole family.
 We can't promise complete peace and quiet.
 But at least you'll have something prepared for when a shrill voice from the back seat pipes up with “Are we there yet?”

 1. Story Time

 If you have older kids who are happy to make up their own stories, then go with it.
 However, with younger children, the onus is on the adults to provide an entirely spontaneous yet cogent narrative, so it’s useful to have a clear beginning, middle, and end in your head before starting.
 Or, if modern life has destroyed any creative thinking you once had, try reciting a well-known story but substitute the names of the main characters with those of whoever is on the car trip.

 The alternative to telling a story yourself is to play one through the car’s stereo.
 You can pick up CDs online or in charity shops for a couple of pounds, or download stories in the form of audiobooks to your smartphone, which can then be connected to the car.
 True, it means enduring four hours of Enid Blyton when what you really want is to listen to Test Match Special, but at least nobody will be moaning.

 No, not that sort of tablet.
 We mean Apple iPads, Kindles and the like, which have become as much a part of modern parenting as sleep deprivation and babyccino.
 By planning ahead, you can download age-appropriate apps, racing games, Disney TV shows or Star Wars films prior to your journey and simply hand the device over when things begin to get lively.
 Be prepared, however, because these devices can create as many problems as they solve, particularly when it comes to switching them off.
 You have been warned.